lune-climate/lune-docs/docs/guides/integrate-logistics.md

 ### Concepts

 - **Client account** - You must create a client account for each of your clients to define their basic characteristics, such as name, currency, and beneficiary.
-Clients will be provided a Lune default Project bundle
+Clients will be provided a Lune defaults
 - **Lune defaults** - Lune has provided a default Project bundle for each of our clients.
 Every order will be placed against the following projects and ratios:
   - Conserving forests in Asia - 95%
   - Ocean Carbon Removal - 5%